 Torture and corruption in Sri Lanka, Kenya, Congo and South Africa

 For a long time, human rights work has focused on torture associated with the suppression of civil and political rights.
 But by far, most of the world's torture is conducted against poor and marginalized people and it is used to demand bribes and protection money.
-In this research project, we work to better understand and describe these mechanisms in poor urban areas in Sri Lanka, Kenya, Congo and South Africa.
+In this research project, we work to better understand and describe these mechanisms in poor urban areas in Sri Lanka, Kenya, Bangladesh, DRC, South Africa, the Philippines and Liberia

 When torture is exercised, it is always with a purpose.
 The purpose may be to punish, get information, or to humiliate the victim, but in the majority of cases, torture and threats of torture are used to get citizens to pay for protection, to release their loved ones, or to be allowed to pass a checkpoint.
 If they don’t pay, physical punishment is rarely far away.
 Unfortunately, we do not know much about the extent and type of these transactions.
 The study of the correlation between torture and corruption is one of the most neglected in human rights work and this project aims to raise awareness of these mechanisms which local human rights organizations can then also include in the work on torture prevention.